celeritas-project/celeritas/doc/implementation/core-physics/stepping.rst

-There are currently two different actions that act as extension points to the stepping loop: :cpp:class:`BeginRunActionInterface` is called once per event (or set of simultaneously initialized events), and :cpp:class:`ExplicitActionInterface` is called once per step, ordered using :cpp:enum:`celeritas::ActionOrder`.
+There are currently two different actions that act as extension points to the stepping loop: :cpp:class:`BeginRunActionInterface` is called once per event (or set of simultaneously initialized events), and :cpp:class:`StepActionInterface` is called once per step, ordered using :cpp:enum:`celeritas::StepActionOrder`.

 .. doxygenclass:: celeritas::ActionInterface
 .. doxygenclass:: celeritas::BeginRunActionInterface
-.. doxygenclass:: celeritas::ExplicitActionInterface
+.. doxygenclass:: celeritas::StepActionInterface

-.. doxygenenum:: celeritas::ActionOrder
+.. doxygenenum:: celeritas::StepActionOrder
    :no-link: